LintonKoch/SQL-Learning/README.md

 # SQL-Learning
 Various SQL Queries in Learning SQL
-Coding various exceries, will update read me with each task.
+Coding various exceries, will update read me with each task by numerical value on lesson excercise.

 115: Select all employees whose average salary is higher than $120,000 per annum.